Casement Vs. Double-Hung Windows: What’s The Difference?

 Here are a few differences between the two window styles:

 - Construction Double-hung windows are quite versatile and come in a range of designs.
 These windows feature two movable sashes – a top and bottom one – that slide up and down to meet your ventilation needs.
 They can also tilt inwards for easy cleaning from the inside.
 Casement windows are hinged on one side and open like a door using a crank that is fixed on the inside.

 - Operation Both window designs are easy to operate.
 For double-hung windows, most homeowners prefer to slide the bottom sash up and down while the top sash remains closed.
 These windows feature a spring-loaded balance that helps to open the bottom sash, while gravity helps to close it.
 To open casement windows, you simply turn the lever and push the window outwards.

 - Efficiency against drafts Double-hung windows are designed to fit snugly in the side tracks, leaving no room for air intrusion.
 However, you should ensure that a good seal is used along the top to keep drafts out.
 Casement windows provide excellent protection against air intrusion because the window sash presses tightly onto the window frame when closed.

+- Care and maintenance Both sashes of double-hung windows can tilt inwards for easy cleaning of all sides from the inside, but you need to adjust them properly afterwards to avoid drafts.
+This is particularly helpful when cleaning windows on the top floors.
+However, it can be a bit challenging to clean the screen that is fixed outside the window.
 The exterior of casement windows can only be cleaned from outside the building, which may require you to use a ladder.
 However, screens are easier to clean as they are fitted on the inside.
 During routine cleaning, you may need to occasionally check and tighten the mechanical lever, as well as the multi-point locking system – if installed.